History of the Jews in Ukraine: In the Russian Empire

+Odesa became the home of a large Jewish community during the 19th century, and by 1897 Jews were estimated to account for some 37% of the population.
+The city also became known as a centre of publishing and education, with the first Jewish magazines in Russian (Rassvet, 1860) and Yiddish (Kol Mevasser, 1863) being published there.

+In the Habsburg Empire

+After the establishment of Austrian rule in formerly Polish Galicia, a number of requirements were introduced for local Jews, such as the need to pass a German language exam in order to receive a marriage certificate, as well as taxes on kosher meat and candles.
+Activists of the Haskala introduced measures against Hasidic influence in the region, which included publishing of rabbinical texts and foundation of schools.
+However, reform movements in Judaism remained unpopular among the majority of Galician Jews.

+After 1848 emancipation was gradually introduced, and by 1874, 71 Jews were represented in local parliaments, as well as 5 in the Galician Sejm; many Jewish representatives were also active in local councils, and 10 of them served as mayors.
+In Hungarian-ruled areas most limitations against the Jewish population were abolished in 1859-1860, and after the formation of Austria-Hungary in 1867 Jews were recognized as equal citizens.

+In the late 19th century the Jewish population of Austria-Hungary reached about 2 million people and comprised the seccond biggest Jewish community in the world.
+In Galicia Jews formed around 10% of the local population, but in some cities, such as Brody, their share stood at 90%.
+In Lemberg during that time more than one third of the population was Jewish.
+Many localities in the region served as points of pilgrimage for followers of various Hasidic dynasties.

+Pogroms and persecutions

-During 1821 anti-Jewish riots in Odessa after the death of the Greek Orthodox patriarch in Constantinople, 14 Jews were killed.
-Some sources mark this episode as the first pogrom, while according to others (such as the Jewish Encyclopedia, 1911 ed.) say the first pogrom was an 1859 riot in Odessa.
+During 1821 anti-Jewish riots in Odesa after the death of the Greek Orthodox patriarch in Constantinople, 14 Jews were killed.
+Some sources mark this episode as the first pogrom, while according to others (such as the Jewish Encyclopedia, 1911 ed.) say the first pogrom was an 1859 riot in Odesa.
 The term became common after a wave of anti-Jewish violence swept the southern Russian Empire (including Ukraine) between 1881 and 1884, after Jews were blamed for the assassination of Alexander II.

 In May 1882, Alexander III of Russia introduced temporary regulations called May Laws that remained in effect until 1917.
 Systematic policies of discrimination, strict quotas on the number of Jews allowed to obtain education and professions caused widespread poverty and mass emigration.
 In 1886, an edict of Expulsion was applied to Jews in Kyiv.
 In 1893–1894, some areas of Crimea were removed from the Pale.

 When Alexander III died in Crimea on 20 October 1894, according to Simon Dubnow: "as the body of the deceased was carried by railway to St. Petersburg, the same rails were carrying the Jewish exiles from Yalta to the Pale.
 The reign of Alexander III began with pogroms and concluded with expulsions."

-Odessa became the home of a large Jewish community during the 19th century, and by 1897 Jews were estimated to account for some 37% of the population.